harsha-main/Sudoku-Solver/README.md

 # Sudoku
 An Android application to solve sudoku puzzles, the algorithm used here follows a constraint method to solve the puzzle..
 To input a number, just place your finger on a cell and drag it down.
-Link to APK: https://goo.gl/PTSeLA

 Alright, so this application solves a puzzle in the following ways.